zhixin9001/2021-SAA/note/tips.md

 - disaster recovery always looks at ensuring resources are created in another region
 - AWS CodeBuild is a fully managed build service in the cloud.
 CodeBuild compiles your source code, runs unit tests, and produces artifacts that are ready to deploy.
 - Elastic Beanstalk supports the deployment of web applications from Docker containers
+- Amazon SES, Simple email service, is an email platform that provides an easy, cost-effective way for you to send and receive email using your own email addresses and domains.
+- VM Import/Export enables customers to import Virtual Machine (VM) images in order to create Amazon EC2 instances
 - 1
     - 26
 - 2
     - 11
+    - 32